 Identifying, exploring and validating personalised therapeutics starting from the patient’s tumour-specific alterations

-"We make personalised immunotherapy available for patients with relapsed tumours that do not respond to standard treatment strategies."
+"We make neoantigen prediction and personalised immunotherapy available for patients with relapsed tumours that do not respond to standard treatment strategies."

 By performing the personalised analysis on a cohort of different samples, targets that are detected in a multitude of samples (‘shared immunogenic target discovery’) are used for off-the-shelf therapeutics.
 Big data analytics are used to identify alterations frequently shared amid patients and to explore other inter-patient associations.

 myNEO Treatment Advisor

 The tumour fingerprint is used to analyse specific mutations in genes or gene regions that have known or suspected associations with the prognosis of the patient, and to decide upon the optimal treatment plan.
 New (diagnostic) markers to improve therapy efficacy predictions and distinguish responders from non-responders in clinical trials are also actively sought after.

 Prioritising on continuous improvement of the neoantigen prediction pipeline, by incorporating new algorithms based on in-house research and our academic/industrial collaborations.
 Both private and public validated antigen sets are used to train, test, and optimise the prediction platform.